 - What the outcomes are for people and communities affected by disaster displacement

 - Recommendations for addressing disaster displacement

-There will also be a conversation and Q&A with experts in disaster planning, human services, and disaster research who will share their insights and discuss potential applications or implications for practitioners in the field.
+There was also a conversation and Q&A with experts in disaster planning, human services, and disaster research who shared their insights and discuss potential applications or implications for practitioners in the field.

 - Natalie Grant, Director, Office of Human Services Emergency Preparedness and Response (OHSEPR)

 - David Abramson, Director, Population Impact, Recovery and Resilience program, New York University School of Public Health

 - Maria Caridad "Cari" Palerm, Regional Relocation Specialist at U.S. Department of Housing and Urban Development (HUD)